 - In 2010, Dr. Eva Ferguson was named a fellow of the Midwestern Psychology Association.
 This nomination was made to recognize Dr. Ferguson's significant contributions to the science of psychology.

 - In 2009, Chris Berghoff, a graduate of our Clinical-Adult Psychology Program and now a PhD student at SUNY-Albany, won SIUE's Outstanding Thesis Award.
 His thesis was titled Toward a Functional Dimensional Approach to the Treatment of Mental Illness: The Relationship Between Experiential Avoidance and Impulsivity.

 - In 2009, Undergraduate psychology majors Jessica Warden and Bianca Trejo won Regional Research Awards from Psi Chi

 - In 2009, psychology students Jennifer Ritchie, Heather Jeffers, Justin Little and Laura Schulz received a second place award for their poster (titled Differences and Similarities Between College Students' Values and Their Parents' Values) at the Missouri Undergraduate Psychology Conference at Lindenwood University.

-- Since 2000, psychology faculty and their student co-authors have published more than 200 research papers and presented many more papers at conferences.
-Follow these links to learn more about faculty publications or student research.
+- Since 2000, psychology faculty and their student co-authors have published more than 300 scholarly papers.
+You can find many of these articles listed on the faculty bio pages or in Google Scholar.